aiven/devportal/docs/products/mysql/howto/migrate-db-to-aiven-via-console.rst

 2. Select the **SSL encryption recommended** checkbox.

-3. In the **Exclude databses** field, enter names of databases that you don't want to migrate (if any).
+3. In the **Exclude databases** field, enter names of databases that you don't want to migrate (if any).

 4. Select **Run checks** to have the connection validated.